 In the event your hunting credentials are lost, stolen, damaged or destroyed, contact your state hunting/wildlife department to order a hunting license replacement.
 You may have to make an in-person visit to a local office to complete the process.
 At the time of your replacement request, you may be asked to present your state driving license or another type of identification.

-This site is privately owned and is neither affiliated with, nor endorsed by, nor operated by any government agency.
+This site is privately owned and is neither affiliated with, nor endorsed by, nor operated by a government agency.